Firstly, what is ConvertKit?

 Fast forward several years to 2019, when I started ramping up my self-confidence and pushing Imposter Syndrome to the side.
 And using Mailchimp more, while eyeing ConvertKit every time I had to create a campaign to send a basic email.

-When you’re just starting, this can be a steep monthly investment, which is why I stayed with Mailchimp for so long.
+When you’re just starting, either price can be a steep monthly investment, which is why I stayed with Mailchimp for so long.
 I felt like I couldn’t financially afford the switch.

-However, just this year, they have started offering free accounts.
+However, in 2019, they started offering free accounts.
 This encouraged me to pay for their service for a few reasons:

 - I missed ConvertKit every time I logged in to Mailchimp